Update August 2023 / Bali Tourism 2023

 If you believe the local authorities and some business owners, July and August 2023 were the highest sales months since tourism became a serious industry in Bali.
 On the other hand, the side effects caused by COVID and the global recession are being felt everywhere.
 In addition to cautious optimism that tourism will recover in the long term, there is still uncertainty in many places because no one can predict how business will develop in the medium term.
 All in all, the challenges are the same as in the past two years.

-Nevertheless, there are positive economic developments.
-Thanks to the excellent infrastructure and above all the recently released visa, with which so-called digital nomads (people who can work from anywhere in the world via the Internet) can stay for 6 months and pursue professional activities, Bali has now an around 110,000 people strong expat community.
-Areas like Canggu, Ubud and Uluwatu in particular are thriving and villa rental prices are now close to pre-Covid levels.
+Thanks to the advanced infrastructure and above all the recently released visa, with which so-called digital nomads (people who can work from anywhere in the world via the Internet) can stay for 6 months and pursue professional activities, Bali has now an around 110,000 people strong expat community.
+Areas like Canggu, Ubud and Uluwatu in particular are thriving and villa rental prices are skyrocketing.